Miranda Solís

-Miranda Solís Vargas (born on 28 February 2008 in San José, Costa Rica) is a Costa Rican-Mexican professional footballer who plays as a forward for Liga MX Femenil club Monterrey and the Mexico women's national under-17 football team.
+Miranda Solís Vargas (born 28 February 2008) is a Costa Rican professional footballer who plays as a forward for Liga MX Femenil club Monterrey.
+Born in Costa Rica, she played for the Mexico under-17 national team before committing to the Costa Rica national team.

+International career

-During the 2025 FIFA U-17 Women's World Cup celebrated in Morocco, Solís was part of the Mexican team that achieved third place in the tournament.
+Solís was born in Costa Rica and is of Mexican descent, holding dual citizenship.
+During the 2025 FIFA U-17 Women's World Cup in Morocco, Solís was part of the Mexican team that achieved third place in the tournament.